jmerrifield/cuke_iterations/README.md

   - ! '@iphone_only'
 ```

-At present, you *must* specify all tags that are to be included.
+If you specify an empty array for `include_tags`, then all scenarios will be included.
 Excluded tags have priority over included ones (e.g. an `@iphone_only` scenario would not be included in the `android` iteration, even if it had the `@mobile` tag.

 ### Running it

-`cd features`

 With defaults:
 `cuke_iterations`